firyear/feiyue/_pages/about.md

   - /about.html
 ---

-I am a fourth-year undergraduate student majoring in Mathematics and Applied Mathematics at Fudan University, with an additional coursework track in Statistics.
+I am currently a first-year graduate student in the Probability and Mathematical Statistics program at the School of Mathematical Sciences, Fudan University.

-I am in the process of completing my bachelor's degree.

-Under the supervision of Assistant Professor Wang Tiandong, I am currently conducting research related to graph network .
+Under the supervision of Assistant Professor Yao Zhigang,Shanghai Institute for Mathematics and Interdisciplinary Sciences, I am currently conducting research related to deep-learning and manifold fitting.

-I am actively seeking summer research opportunities and Ph.D. programs.
 My research interests lie in Statistics, Data Science, Operations Research and Machine Learning.

 To [CV](https://firyear.github.io/Feiyue.github.io//cv/)